Family Law Lawyer Near Schaumburg

 The same thing is true regarding support payments.
 As far as the court is concerned, the scheduled payments are all that matters.
 Any financial changes are irrelevant unless they are in writing.

 So, when circumstances substantially change, a family law attorney near Schaumburg must legally modify the divorce paperwork.
 If the change is agreed upon, most judges approve the alterations without holding a hearing.

 Connect With a Hard-Working Lawyer

 Financial and emotional marriage dissolution orders are not set in stone.
-For a free consultation with an experienced family law attorney near Schaumburg, contact the Law Offices of Martin A. Delaney III, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced family law attorney near Schaumburg, contact the Andrea Heckman Law Convenient payment plans are available.